-Rule Considerations Evidence Compliance Level Remediation Strategies 1.
-The setting is integrated in and supports full access to the greater community, including opportunities to: The setting is located in the general community where people access services or go to work Individuals interact with the general public either through visitation to the program and/or activities in the general community The setting is generally physically accessible and adapted for individualized needed accommodations Working individuals interact with members of the community (i.e. providing training to prepare for work; customers purchasing goods and services, etc.) Arizona Administrative Arizona Administrative Code Adult Day Health Care Facilities are generally located within communities.
-Some Adult Day Health Care Facilities are co-located on the grounds of private Assisted Living Facilities and/or Skilled Nursing Facilities.
+10 Rule Considerations Evidence Compliance Level Remediation Strategies 1.
+The setting is integrated in and supports full access to the greater community, including opportunities to: The setting is located in the general community where people access services or go to work Individuals interact with the general public either through visitation to the program and or activities in the general community The setting is generally physically accessible and adapted for individualized needed accommodations Foot note 67.
+Working individuals interact with members of the community, i.e. providing training to prepare for work, customers purchasing goods and services, etc. Adult Day Health Care Facilities are generally located within communities.
+Some Adult Day Health Care Facilities are co located on the grounds of private Assisted Living Facilities and or Skilled Nursing Facilities.
 In that event, the facilities operate separate and apart from one another and have unique licensure requirements.
-[Title 9, Chapter 10, Article 11] R9-10-1116 The Adult Day Health Care Facility Administrator is required to ensure that the premises and equipment are sufficient to accommodate the services provided and the individuals served Compliance Level Partial Compliance FSL Adult Day Health Services Centers provide choices for participants through a range of offerings of therapeutic recreational activities, community outings, building skills to assist with re-entry into the community and integration of participants with the community.
-One of the goals in person-centered care adult day health services is to assist each individual to remain as active in the community as possible focusing on their strengths, while recognizing their need for accommodations to meet their individual goal of remaining an active member in the community.
-The term active member is based on each individual, with their caregiver/guardian, providing input as to their definition of active member in the community through individualized person - centered care.
-1) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240-B) that outlines an Adult Day Health Care Facility must be located in the community among other residential buildings, private businesses, retail businesses, etc. in an effort to facilitate integration with the greater community.
-The language must stipulate that facilities, co-located with Assisted Living Facilities and or Skilled Nursing Facilities must be licensed separate and apart from one another.
-2) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240-B) that outlines a requirement of the Adult Day Health Care Facility is to foster interaction with the general community internal and external to the setting.
-Examples of fostering interaction with the general community internal to the setting may include peers without disabilities visiting the setting to provide information, instruction, training, support and/or to
+Foot note 68.
+R9 10 1117 • The Adult Day Health Care Facility Administrator is required to ensure that the premises and equipment are sufficient to accommodate the services provided and the individuals served in the Facility [B.1 and 2] • The Adult Day Health Care Facility Administrator is required to ensure minimum requirements for indoor and outdoor space to accommodate participants [C and D] The Adult Day Health Care Facility Administrator is required to ensure minimum requirements for indoor and outdoor space to accommodate participants [C and D] The Adult Day Health Care Facility Administrator is required to ensure dining areas are furnished with dining tables and chairs large enough to accommodate participants [E.5] Partial Compliance 1) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240 B) that outlines an Adult Day Health Care Facility must be located in the community among other residential buildings, private businesses, retail businesses, etc. in an effort to facilitate integration with the greater community.
+The language must stipulate that facilities, co located with Assisted Living Facilities and or Skilled Nursing Facilities must be licensed separate and apart from one another.
+2) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240 B) that outlines a requirement of the Adult Day Health Care Facility is to foster interaction with the general community internal and external to the setting.
+Examples of fostering interaction with the general community internal to the setting may include peers without disabilities visiting the setting to provide information, instruction, training, support and or to participate in activities.
+Examples of fostering interaction with the general community external to the setting may include facilitating activities outside of the setting whereby members are directly engaged in activities with peers without disabilities and individuals of varying age levels.
+1. a.
+Seek employment and Individuals have supports to prepare AHCCCS Medical Policy Manual Not Compliant 3) Create an employment services section in the AHCCCS Medical